Colgate-Palmolive Company (CL) Stock: Evaluating the Market Performance

 Sponsored

-Colgate-Palmolive Company (CL) has experienced a 0.66% rise in stock performance for the past week, with a -1.56% drop in the past month, and a -1.37% drop in the past quarter.
-The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.55% for CL.
-The simple moving average for the last 20 days is 0.44% for CL stock, with a simple moving average of -3.12% for the last 200 days.
+Colgate-Palmolive Company (CL) has seen a -1.23% fall in stock performance for the week, with a -2.56% decline in the past month and a -4.33% plunge in the past quarter.
+The volatility ratio for the week is 1.38%, and the volatility levels for the past 30 days are at 1.55% for CL.
+The simple moving average for the last 20 days is 0.04% for CL stock, with a simple moving average of -3.90% for the last 200 days.

 Analysts’ Opinion of CL